-UNIDO requires progress report and final evaluation which will be carried out according to the UNIDOs evaluation policy.
-The progress reports will monitor the project implementation progress being made towards the achievement of project objectives.
-This report will focus on the effectiveness, efficiency and timelines of project implementation; highlight issues requiring decisions and actions, and will present initial lessons learned about project design, implementation and management.
+The progress reports will track the project implementation progress towards the expected objectives.
+These reports focus on the timelines and quality of achieved outputs; highlight issues requiring decisions and actions, and present initial lessons learned about project design, implementation and management.

-The self evaluation will look at the overall performance of the project and its results, assessing project relevance, effectiveness, efficiency and sustainability of results, including the contribution to capacity development and the achievement of global environmental goals.
-The final evaluation should also provide recommendations for follow-up activities.
-It will be undertaken by UNIDO.
-Findings of this report will be incorporated as recommendations for the design of similar projects.
+The final self evaluation will assess the overall performance of the project and its results, assessing project relevance, effectiveness, efficiency and sustainability of results, including the contribution to capacity development and the achievement of global environmental goals.
+This evaluation, to be undertaken by UNIDO, should also provide recommendations for post-NIP activities.
+Findings of this report will be incorporated as recommendations into the design of similar projects.